Understanding the Basics of eCommerce Reverse Logistics

-Reverse Logistics is basically the procedure that is associated with the above functions that works as a profit center, i.e. product returns, repairs, maintenance, recycling, dismantling, etc. The concept of reverse logistics has been there for decades.
-However, it has now become an important aspect of ecommerce owners in order to improve customer service and retain customers for maximum time.
+Reverse Logistics is the procedure associated with the various functions within the fulfillment center, i.e. product returns, repairs, maintenance, recycling, dismantling, etc. The concept of reverse logistics has been there for decades.
+However, it has become essential for eCommerce owners to improve customer service and retain customers for a maximum time.

-It is a serious area of concern for ecommerce store owner, especially if your store deals with products with short life cycle like electronics.
-In normal ecommerce functioning, a product reaches the customer after it has been supplied by the manufacturer, distributors and retailers.
-In case the product is defective or the customer demands exchange or refund (as per the return policy of some stores), the whole supply chain process will be reversed from the customer till the manufacturer.
+It is a painful area of concern for eCommerce store owners, primarily if your store deals with products with short life cycles like electronics.
+In normal eCommerce functioning, a product reaches the customer after the manufacturer, distributors, and retailers have supplied it.
+Suppose the product is defective or the customer demands an exchange or refund (as per the return policy of some stores).
+In that case, the whole supply chain process gets reversed from the customer to the manufacturer.

-There are various reasons why an ecommerce store needs to introduce Reverse Logistics.
+There are various reasons why an eCommerce store needs reverse logistics and solid return policy.
 Read below to find out more:

-A lot of time, we hear stories about wrong product delivered to the customer.
-These kinds of stories really put off their customers.
-To build a positive brand reputation, merchants need to return the wrong product and replace it with the correct one.
+A lot of times, we hear stories about the wrong product delivered to the customer.
+These instances put off customers.
+To build a positive brand reputation and positively cater to the customer’s needs, merchants need to return the wrong product and replace it with the correct one.

-Another mistake that is really common.
-Products delivered to the wrong address might be an issue either from the customer or the merchants’ end.
-No matter whose issue is it, it is the ecommerce merchants who have to deal with it.
+Another common mistake that is really common is delivering products to the wrong address.
+It might be an issue from the customer’s or the merchants’ end.
+No matter whose issue it is, the eCommerce merchants have to deal with it.

-Imagine that you have ordered a brand new smartphone or laptop.
-However, when you received it is scratched or does not work.
+Imagine that you have ordered a brand-new smartphone or laptop.
+However, when you receive it, it is either scratched or is not in a working condition.
 It is quite a nightmare, but this situation does occur.
-To return such damaged goods, ecommerce reverse logistics is needed.
+Active eCommerce reverse logistics that can bring products back to the sellers are needed to return such damaged goods.

 Product Exchange Offer

 “Get your old gadget and get Rs.
-X off on new.”
-This is quite a common marketing strategy for many ecommerce store owners that involved reverse logistics.
+X off on a new one.”
+This strategy is a standard marketing strategy for many e-commerce store owners involving reverse logistics.